cryptoticket/Vote1/README.md

-# Goldmint Vote1 smart contracts/DApp
+# Vote1 smart contracts/DApp
 This is a voting contract/DApp.
-It allows Goldmint token holders to vote.
+It allows token holders to vote.

 The approach is opposite to **CarbonVote**.
 We do not require any token transfers.
-Just own some MNTP tokens and call **vote** method.
+Just own some tokens and call **vote** method.

 # To run tests:
 ```
 npm install
 npm install -g mocha